junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 Sam shrugs, "I don't know, just asking."

-Dean: "Anything you want to tell me?"
+Dean frowns, "Anything you want to tell me?"

 Sam starts walking away from the car, "No, go ask Cas."
-He turns just in time to meet Dean's challenging questioning eyes, Sam rolls his eyes, "Just, talk to him before too late."
+He turns just in time to meet Dean's questioning eyes, as if challenging him dare to lie, Sam rolls his eyes, "Just, talk to him before it's too late."

 "Alright, fine, I will."
 Dean thinks he might be able to put two and two together already.
 He didn't miss the way Cas mentioned the other himself "was gone" but waved it off like it's nothing before they headed out to Lebanon. "-- after the dude gets his legs back.
 I can't have a heart-to-heart when he's, you know, with four wheels."